ClojureBridge/community-docs/docs/clojure/filter.md

 author: yokolet
 ---

-The `filter` function is one of well-used [`higher-order function`]({{ site.baseurl}}/docs/clojure/higher-order-function/)s.
+The `filter` function is a commonly-used [`higher-order function`]({{ site.baseurl}}/docs/clojure/higher-order-function/)s.
 It takes a function as an argument.
-The `filter` function works as its name shows.
+The `filter` function works as its name implies.
-It filters out values in a sequence that doesn't meet the given condition.
+It filters out values in a sequence that don't meet the given condition.
-To fullfill this filtering feature, the function takes a fucntion and sequence for its arguments.
+To perform this filtering, `filter` takes a function and a sequence for its arguments.
-The function given to the `filter` must return truthy value, which is called a *predicate function*.
+The function given to the `filter` must return a truthy value, and is called a *predicate function*.
 (see [`Truthiness`]({{ site.baseurl }}/docs/clojure/truthiness))

 The syntax is: `(filter pred coll)`